NBISweden/workshop-genome_assembly/index.md

 data, through assembly, to validation of assemblies.
 After the course, the student will be familiar with common practices in genome assembly projects, and how to deal with common pitfalls.

+## Prerequisites:

+This is an advanced course.
+Participants must be comfortable navigating a Linux shell and executing programs from the command line.
+Previous experience from working with NGS data is beneficial.
+Applicants are encouraged to bring their own laptops, but there will be computers to use for participants unable to do so.

+Due to limited space the course can accommodate a maximum of 14 participants.

 ## Where to apply:

 Please follow the link here: [SciLifeLab Events Page - De Novo Genome Assembly](https://www.scilifelab.se/events/de-novo-genome-assembly/)